- Original Choreography: Leonid Lavrovsky

 There is a quarrel between the servants of the two powerful houses in Verona – the Capulets and the Montagues.
 This results in a fight which is assuaged by the Duke.

-⊙ ACT I, SCENE 2: THE CAPULET HOUSE
+ACT I, SCENE 2: The Capulet House

 The Capulets host a ball to which Count Paris is invited with the hopes of winning Juliet’s hand.
 Romeo, who suffers from a depression caused by his unrequited love for Rosaline, is persuaded by Benvolio and Mercutio to sneak into the ball as masked visitors; he instantly forgets all about Rosaline as soon as he lays eyes on Juliet.
-This love is mutual but must be kept under wraps due to the feuding families from which they are born into.
-Tybalt, though, discovers the truth which leads him to want to fight Romeo; but the latter wants only peace between members of what he is believes to be future family.

 After all guests have left the party, Romeo calls for Juliet from her balcony window, the two professing their love for each other.

-⊙ ACT II, SCENE 1: AT FRIAR LAWRENCE'S
+ACT II, SCENE 1: At Friar Lawrence’s

 Romeo and Juliet have made plans to secretly marry at Friar Laurence’s with Nurse being the communicator that connects all parties.